alteroo/example.dockerizedploneaddon/README.rst

 This addon doesn't really do anything but you can use docker to see it.
 ::

-   docker run -it -v $(pwd)/data:/data -p 8080:8080 alteroo/example.dockerizedploneaddon
+   docker run -it -p 8080:8080 alteroo/example.dockerizedploneaddon

 Now try it with some sample data
 -----------------------------------